 Returns the responsible controller for a given object.
 For non-proxied objects None is returned.

 The lib_pypy/tputil.py module provides:

-make_proxy(controller, type, obj): function which creates a transparent proxy controlled by the given ‘controller’ callable.
-The proxy will appear as a completely regular instance of the given type but all operations on it are send to the specified controller - which receives a ProxyOperation instance on each such operation.
-A non-specified type will default to type(obj) if obj was specified.
+Creates a transparent proxy controlled by the given controller callable.
+The proxy will appear as a completely regular instance of the given type, but all operations on it are sent to the specified controller - which receives a ProxyOperation instance on each operation.
+If type is not specified, it defaults to type(obj) if obj is specified.

 ProxyOperation instances have the following attributes: